 - Empatica 4.
 This band doesn’t have a screen, but it packs a punch for stress detection with its EDA and PPG sensors, measuring your sympathetic nervous system activity and heart rate.

 Can a smartwatch, fitness tracker, or other wearable detect stress?

-Although we today associate heart rate sensors with ubiquitous devices such as Apple Watch, Whoop, or Fitbit, these sensors have been in existence for some time now on a wearable.
+Although we today associate heart rate sensors with ubiquitous devices such as Apple Watch, Whoop, or Fitbit, these sensors have existed for some time now on a wearable.

-The sensors on these devices, even ten years back did a decent job in spitting out your heart rate but lacked the CPU processing power to enhance the value proposition.
+Even ten years back, the sensors on these devices did a decent job detecting your heart rate but lacked the CPU processing power to enhance the value proposition.

 Things have come a long way since 2010…

 How watches and other wearables aid in stress detection today

 Smartwatches with the latest Qualcomm chipsets OR Apple’s proprietary chipset in its Watch can run sophisticated machine learning algorithms to enhance the value proposition centered on heart rate data captured via the optical sensors on these smartwatches.

 Even your basic $50 smartwatch from Amazon now sports a Nordic 52832 CPU communicating with a Si1142 heart rate sensor along with KX023-1025 and can do some sophisticated calculations.

 Heart rate variability (HRV) is a critical measurement for your wearable to identify stress.